meggermo/dotfiles/README.md

 My dot files shared between machines.

 ## Installation
-Customise the contents of [`gitconfig-user`](https://github.com/meggermo/dotfiles/blob/master/gitconfig-user).
-This is used for user-specific customisations of every other file.

 Run [`install-dotfiles.sh`](https://github.com/meggermo/dotfiles/blob/master/install-dotfiles.sh)
 after checkout to symlink (or copy) everything in this directory to your home directory.